BENNIE047/WordHunt-X/README.md

 Inspired by developers worldwide who got tired of waiting for slow searches.

-Special thanks to the open-source community for creating the tools that make WORDFINDER possible: `bash`, `grep`, `find`, and `xargs`.
+Special thanks to the open-source community for creating the tools that make WordHunt-X possible: `bash`, `grep`, `find`, and `xargs`.

 ---

-## 🌟 Why WORDFINDER?
+## 🌟 Why WordHunt-X?

 **The Problem:**
 Traditional file searching is painfully slow on large filesystems.
 Grep searches files one at a time, taking minutes or hours for comprehensive searches.

 **The Solution:**
-WORDFINDER combines parallel processing, intelligent file filtering, and modern bash techniques to deliver results in a fraction of the time.
+WordHunt-X combines parallel processing, intelligent file filtering, and modern bash techniques to deliver results in a fraction of the time.

 **The Result:**
 A tool that respects your time and gets you answers fast.